RichardBradley/liquibase.github.com/quickstart.md

 <div style="background-color:lightgray">
 <h2 class="homepg" id="tutorials">Tutorials: Track, Version, and Deploy Database Changes with Liquibase</h2>
 <p class="opg">
-        When working with Liquibase, changes can either be defined with the <strong><a href="#simpleSQL">Liquibase object model</a></strong> or with <strong><a href="#lbmodel">SQL</a></strong>.
+        When working with Liquibase, changes can either be defined with the <strong><a href="#simpleSQL">Liquibase functions</a></strong> or with <strong><a href="#lbmodel">SQL</a></strong>.
 Importantly, these modes are not mutually exclusive, and can be used in conjunction, providing considerable flexibility in how database changes are defined and deployed.
-        For changes defined with the Liquibase object model, Liquibase generates SQL appropriate for the target database.
+        For changes defined with Liquibase functions, Liquibase generates SQL appropriate for the target database.
 This can be helpful when:
 </p>
 <ul class="opg">
     <li>Supporting multiple different database backends.
 This is a common use case if you are a software vendor looking to avoid writing the same database migrations simply to support different database platforms.</li>